 National Youth Tobacco Survey (NYTS)

-: The National Youth Tobacco Survey (NYTS) is a school-based survey that collects information on tobacco use and related behaviors and attitude from middle school (grades 6-8) and high school (grades 9-12) students.
-NTYS includes measures on prevalence of youth tobacco use, smoking cessation, tobacco-related knowledge and attitudes, access to tobacco, media and advertising, and secondhand smoke exposure.
+: The National Youth Tobacco Survey (NYTS) is a school-based survey that collects information on tobacco use from middle school (grades 6-8) and high school (grades 9-12) students.
+NTYS includes measures on tobacco-related behaviors, attitudes, beliefs, and exposure to pro- and anti-tobacco influences.

 : Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health (CDC/NCCDPHP/OSH)